udovin/ntied/README.md

 By submitting a contribution to this project, you agree that:

-1. **You grant the project maintainers a perpetual, worldwide, non-exclusive, royalty-free license** to use, modify, and relicense your contribution under any license terms, including the ability to relicense under different terms in the future (such as moving from Apache 2.0 + Commons Clause to pure Apache 2.0).

-2. **You retain copyright** to your contributions, but grant us the flexibility to change the project's license if needed.
+1. Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work shall be licensed under the terms of the Apache License, Version 2.0, without any additional terms or conditions (see LICENSE.txt and Apache-2.0 §5).

-3. **Your contribution is your original work** or you have the right to submit it under these terms.
+2. You certify that your contribution is your original work or that you have the right to submit it under these terms (including any necessary permissions from your employer or other rights holders).

-This flexible licensing arrangement allows us to:
-- Potentially move to a more permissive license (like pure Apache 2.0) in the future
-- Offer commercial licenses without legal complications
-- Ensure the project can evolve as the ecosystem changes

 ### How to Contribute